What Insurance Designations Mean

 Property and Casualty insurance industry professionals have many avenues of insurance designations from which to choose to demonstrate their expertise for prospective clients.

 This is the premier designation in property-casualty insurance.
-The CPCU program provides a broad understanding of the property-casualty industry focusing on the legal, financial and operational aspect of risk management and insurance.
+The CPCU program provides a broad understanding of the property-casualty industry focusing on the legal, financial and operational aspects of risk management and insurance.

 Coursework: The CPCU program consists of 11 courses.
 Eight courses must be passed to earn the CPCU designation.
 There are five foundation courses.
 In addition, students select either the commercial or personal insurance concentration to complete the program.